 1) Ask the seller for the bike’s serial number.
 With this number, you can check the status of the bike in safety schemes such as the Bike Register or https://www.immobilise.com/.
 A reported stolen bicycle can be identified.
 Usually, the serial number is printed on the bicycle frame below the bottom bracket shell.

 2) Avoid buying from markets infamous for selling stolen goods.
 You won’t be supporting an industry that could someday turn you into a victim.

 3) If you smell something fishy, walk away.
 If you can post the information you have on groups of stolen bikes on the internet.
 Just make sure not to accuse anyone.

-6) Make sure that the seat tube can be removed, as well as the pedals.
+5) Make sure that the seat post can be removed, as well as the pedals.
 In extreme cases of rust, these parts can get seized in the frame and their removal gets nearly impossible.

-8) Some parts of the bike need to be replaced more often than others.
-Tyres, brake shoes and chains wear out; brake and gear cables can seize up due to rust; rims and spokes need to be replaced.
+7) Some parts of the bike need to be replaced more often than others.
+Tyres, brake shoes and chains wear out; brake and gear cables can seize up over time; rims and spokes need to be replaced.
 Check each of these components to see how soon they will have to be replaced.

-10) It sounds obvious, but let’s remind you anyhow: go for a spin.
-3 minutes around the block should be enough, but if the seller agrees with you, try and get a 15 minutes ride, so you can make up your mind.
+9) It sounds obvious, but let’s remind you anyhow: go for a spin.
+3 minutes around the block should be enough for you to try gears, breaks and frame fit.